Lake Louise Ski Resort: A Local’s Guide To Canada’s Best Resort

 Transportation To Lake Louise

-While there are accommodation options in Lake Louise Village, a magical spot, we recommend most skiers stay in Banff.
+While there are accommodation options in Lake Louise Village, we recommend most skiers stay in Banff.
 The town has a lot more going on, with plenty of shops, bars, hotels, and restaurants.
-Staying in Banff also means you can ski at Banff’s other ski resorts, such as Sunshine Village and Mt.
+Staying in Banff also means you can ski at Banff’s other ski resorts more easily, such as Sunshine Village and Mt.
 Norquay.
-Lake Louise forms a collective with the other two ski resorts to create SkiBig3 on the Ikon Pass and sells multiday tickets to visitors good at all the resorts.
+Lake Louise forms a collective with the other two ski resorts to create SkiBig3, which is on the Ikon Pass and sells multiday tickets to visitors good at all the resorts.

 The downside is Lake Louise is far from Banff, a 40-minute drive on the highway.
-This can add a lot of stress to a ski holiday if the roads are icy, which is very common.
-However, the good news is it’s super easy to take a car-free ski trip to Banff, as all ski resorts in SkiBig3 offer free shuttles from Banff to the base areas.
-You can also hop on the Banff Airporter at the Calgary airport to reach town on your arrival.
+This can add a lot of stress to a ski holiday if the roads are icy or there has been a snowstorm, which is very common the winter.
+However, the good news is it’s super easy to take a car-free ski trip to Banff, as all ski resorts offer free shuttles from Banff to the base areas, including Lake Louise.

 Where to Stay at Lake Louise?

-Its location inside Banff National Park has limited development, and no on-mountain accommodation exists.
+Lake Louise Ski Resort’s location inside Banff National Park means it has limited development, and no on-mountain accommodation exists.
 If you’re a fan of ski-in-ski-out, you’ll need to look elsewhere, but the lack of accommodation adds to the mountain’s natural beauty.

-Instead, you’ll need to head to the nearby sleepy village of Lake Louise or base yourself further away in the more lively towns of Banff or Canmore.
+Instead, you’ll need to head to the nearby Lake Louise Village or base yourself further away in the more lively towns of Banff or Canmore.

 Chateau Fairmont Lake Louise